theolivenbaum/resin/README.md

 Latest release is [here](https://github.com/kreeben/resin/releases/latest) but I suggest you clone the source or [download the latest source as a zip file](https://github.com/kreeben/resin/archive/master.zip), build and run.

 ## Start with the CLI
 The command line tool, rn.exe, can be executed after you have built the source.
+A rn.bat script is waiting for you at the root of the Resin repository that directs your commands to the release version of the Resin CLI.
+Build in release mode and you're good to go.

 1. Find the folder where you have the Resin source code.
 2. Right-click on that folder while pressing Shift on your keyboard to open a command prompt.
 3. Use it like I do in this [benchmark test](https://github.com/kreeben/resin/wiki/Lucene-vs-Resin-1.0-RC1).

+A thoughrough description of the CLI is in the works.

 ## Help out?
 Definitely start [here](https://github.com/kreeben/resin/issues).